d4n3sh/thedaneshproject/content/posts/2007-09-06-wink-free-people-search.md

 ---
 ![wink1.png][1]

-Wink let&#8217;s you find people from other social networks like MySpace,Bebo, Friendster and others from one central location.
+Wink let's you find people from other social networks like MySpace,Bebo, Friendster and others from one central location.
 You will need to register a profile at Wink and also register the the social networks you belong to into your Wink profile.

 Your people search can be based on name, location,school,work,interest and more&#8230;.